isadiewei/public/agile/agile.md

 https://agilemanifesto.org/

-Individuals and interactions over processes and tools Working software over comprehensive documentation Customer collaboration over contract negotiation Responding to change over following a plan
+Responding to change over following a plan

  We follow these principles:

+Working software over comprehensive documentation
 Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
+Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
+Working software is the primary measure of progress.
+Continuous attention to technical excellence and good design enhances agility.

 willingness to complete something is defined by the adherence to long term goals achieved by visualizing success, prepar{ing|ed} logistics, building mastery